Pandora Papers: How will the revelations impact Pakistan's politics? | DW | 05.10.2021

 Investigating the names of retired military officers and their families is going to be a test for Khan, who may have trouble launching a thorough probe against such figures.
 Kugelman and others believe that the accountability process will not ruffle the feathers of powerful military officials named in the Pandora Papers.

 "Given the realities of Pakistani politics, one tends to expect that military officers are more likely than civilian leaders to receive the kid gloves treatment.
-But Khan could make a big statement by indicating that all Pakistanis identified in this report, whether civilian or military, should be investigated, with no exceptions," said Kugelman.
+But Khan could make a big statement by indicating that all Pakistanis identified in this report, whether civilian or military, should be investigated, with no exceptions," Kugelman said.